vanja-ivancevic/ChromeReader/README.md

     *   Paste your copied Venice AI API key into the "API Key" field.
     *   Select your preferred voice using the dropdown menu.
 You can click the small play button next to the dropdown to preview the selected voice.
     *   Changes are saved automatically.
+    *   You may have to reload the extension or restart Chrome after changing the API key, if it's not working.
 3.  **Usage:**
     *   **Read Page:** Right-click anywhere on a web page and select "Read this page" from the context menu.
     *   **Read Selection:** Highlight text on a web page, right-click the selection, and choose "Start Reading Selection".